globus/globus-compute/docs/endpoints.rst

   $ funcx-endpoint stop <ENDPOINT_NAME>

+If the endpoint is not running and was stopped correctly previously, this command does nothing.

+If the endpoint is not running but was not stopped correctly previously (e.g. after a computer restart when the endpoint was running), this command will clean up the endpoint directory such that the endpoint can be started cleanly again.

 .. note:: If the ENDPOINT_NAME is not specified, the default endpoint is stopped.

 .. warning:: Run the ``funcx-endpoint stop`` command **twice** to ensure that the endpoint is shutdown.